-California employers must pay wages immediately to employees who get terminated or who resign with 72-hours notice.
-Otherwise, employers are liable to pay a waiting time penalty equal to the employee’s daily rate of pay for each day late up to 30 days.
+California law requires employers to pay wages immediately to employees who get terminated or who resign with 72-hours notice.
+Otherwise, employers are liable to pay a waiting time penalty equal to the worker’s daily rate of pay for each day late, up to 30 days.

-Below, our California wage and hour lawyers discuss the following frequently asked questions:
+Below, our California labor and employment law attorneys will answer the following frequently asked questions:

 - 1. When do employers have to pay wages in California?